nationalarchives/tdr-dev-documentation/tdr-admins/tdr-user-administrator.md

 1. Change the `User Enabled` toggle to `On`; and
 2. Click `Save`
 3. The user account should then look like this: ![](images/tdr-user-administrator/disabled-user-account/enabled_account.png)

+## Find a user on Keycloak with just the user ID

+To locate a specific user when you only have their user ID code:
+1. Navigate to any user's details
+2. In the url, you'll see the users ID.
+Change that by overtyping the ID of the user you want to find.
+3. Refresh the page and it will take you to that user's full details.